Information about Ramipril

 Q. Can Ramipril increase potassium levels?
 If yes, what should be done?

 Ramipril may increase potassium levels in the blood, especially if you have uncontrolled diabetes mellitus, kidney problems and dehydration.
 Potassium levels may also increase in patients using potassium salts or medicines which increase potassium levels or are aged more than 70 years of age.
 If you have any of these conditions and are using Ramipril, you need to be careful and get regular blood tests done to monitor potassium levels.

 Q. Ever since I started taking Ramipril, I noticed that I have developed dry cough which is very irritating and is not relieved by any medicine.
 Why is it?

-Ramipril commonly is responsible for dry cough which is persistent and is not relieved by any medicine.
+Ramipril commonly is responsible for dry cough which can be persistent and is not relieved by any medicine.
 Talk to your doctor if it bothers you or you have trouble sleeping, as another medicine may be better.
 Even if you stop taking Ramipril, the cough may take a few days to a month to go away.

-Q. I accidentally took 25 mg Ramipril tablet instead of one 5 mg.
+Q. I accidentally took a 25 mg Ramipril tablet instead of one 5 mg.
 Will it have any harmful effects?

 Q. I have diabetes.
 Does Ramipril have any effect on blood sugar levels?